rifaterdemsahin/delivery-pilot-web/2_environment/codespaces.md

 Delivery Pilot Web is configured to be fully editable directly in the cloud using GitHub Codespaces.

+Rationale
+to build freemium based proof of concepts in the workshops

 ## What is Codespaces?

 GitHub Codespaces provides a complete, configurable development environment in the cloud.
 You can start developing instantly without installing anything on your local machine.